-- (c) The Senate and the House of Representatives, in electing members of the State Board of Education, shall select from a slate of nominees made in each house as provided by resolution of that house.
-In the event there is more than one individual who is seeking nomination, the slate of nominees shall contain at least two nominations for any vacancy. - (d) Appointments to fill vacancies in positions filled by the Governor shall be made by the Governor for the unexpired terms.
+The Senate and the House of Representatives, in electing members of the State Board of Education, shall select from a slate of nominees made in each house as provided by resolution of that house.
+In the event there is more than one individual who is seeking nomination, the slate of nominees shall contain at least two nominations for any vacancy.
+The Senate shall hold its election prior to the House of Representatives.

+Appointments to fill vacancies in positions filled by the Governor shall be made by the Governor for the unexpired terms and shall not be subject to confirmation. terms.
 Appointments to fill vacancies in positions filled by the Senate shall be made by the President Pro Tempore of the Senate when the General Assembly has adjourned a regular session to a date certain, which date is more than 10 days after the date of adjournment, after sine die adjournment of the regular session, or after the beginning of the terms of members of the General Assembly but before convening of the regular session; otherwise, the appointments shall be made by the Senate.
 Appointments to fill vacancies in positions filled by the House of Representatives shall be made by the Speaker of the House of Representatives when the General Assembly has adjourned a regular session to a date certain, which date is more than 10 days after the date of adjournment, after sine die adjournment of the regular session, or after the beginning of the terms of members of the General Assembly but before convening of the regular session; otherwise, the appointments shall be made by the House of Representatives.
 The President Pro Tempore of the Senate and the Speaker of the House of Representatives shall continue to exercise their authority to fill vacancies under this section until each of their successors in office is selected.